torchlard/Notes/Data_Engineering/data engineer exam/dataflow.md

 # FAQ
 - to create unique identifier for each row in streaming data, use DoFn function in Dataflow that call external HTTP service for unique idnetifier
+- to test change easily: DirectRunner to test-run pipeline using local compute power, staging storage bucket
+- flatten transformation merge multiple PCollection into single PCollection
+- not trigger: element size in bytes